Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian

 To summarize, the contributions of this article can be classified into two groups: \begin{enumerate} \item The first group of contributions of this article develops the GCM distribution.
-This includes expressions for the GCM distribution, the conditional GCM distribution, and truncated GCM distribution.
-The key literature on conjugate modeling began with \citet{diaconis}'s seminal paper which developed univariate conjugate models for the exponential family.
+This includes integral expressions for the GCM distribution and the conditional GCM distribution up to a proportionality constant.
+The key literature on conjugate modeling began with \citet{diaconis}'s seminal paper which formally developed univariate conjugate models for the exponential family.
 Then \citet{chen2003conjugate} developed \citet{diaconis}'s work in the context of fixed effects models and \citet{bradleyLCM} developed \citet{diaconis}'s work in the context of mixed effects models.
 However, all of these papers require one to match the form of the prior distribution with that of the likelihood.
-The use of the GCM allows one to consider any class of CM distributions for models for fixed and random effects.
+The use of the GCM allows one to consider LGPs.
 Moreover, this literature often does not emphasize hyperparameters; however, our development explicitly addresses hyperparameters through marginalization.
 It should be noted that the theoretical development of the GCM is similar to that of the CM distribution \citep{bradleyLCM}.
-However, the GCM has an enormous practical advantage over the CM by allowing one to use a richer class of prior distributions and avoids MCMC updates of hyperparameters.
-For example, when using the CM for Poisson mixed effects models, one must use multivariate log-gamma priors for fixed and random effects, whereas with the GCM one can also use Gaussian priors (or possibly different priors from \citet{diaconis}). \item The second group of contributions of this article allows one to use the GCM in a Bayesian GLMM context to produce what we call exact posterior regression (EPR).
+However, the GCM has an enormous practical advantage over the CM by allowing one to use a more standard class (i.e., LGP) of process and prior distributions for spatial data and avoids MCMC updates of hyperparameters.
+For example, when using the CM for a Poisson data settings, one uses multivariate log-gamma priors for fixed and random effects and updates shape/rate parameters in an MCMC.
+When using the GCM one can use Gaussian priors and avoid sampling hyperparameters in an MCMC. \item The second group of contributions of this article allows one to use the GCM in a Bayesian LGP context to produce what we call exact posterior regression (EPR).